Coming soon

 Names, email addresses, IP addresses… They gross us out!
 We'll go to great lengths not to know you or what you do on the Internet.

-We build in public, so anyone with the necessary skills can audit our Android app, and — unlike the competition — our VPN server too.
+We build in public, so anyone with the necessary skills can audit our Android app, and — unlike other commercial VPNs — our server too.

 We follow top industry security standards